verbosus/urlreader/README.md

 ```

 This would make the call block until the data is received and the lambda has exited.
 But then again, if you just want to fetch a URL in a blocking fashion with no caches or other accoutrements, either `requests.get(url)` or `urllib.request.urlopen(url)` are probably a better fit.

-## Tests

-URLReader has a small test suite which spins a simple HTTP server in a separate process and runs against it.
-You can run it with the `tests.py` script in the main directory.
-The test suite is also [hooked up to Github’s actions](https://github.com/verbosus/urlreader/actions), so it runs whenever there’s a push on the repo.

 ## And that’s it